ItaiAxelrad/remote-sensing/posts/combining-raters-and-vectors.md

 ## Example of crop and mask

-In the figure above, the left panel displays the output of crop, while the second panel shows the result of masking the Landsat scene using the contour of Wageningen as input.
+In the figure above, the left panel displays the output of `crop`, while the second panel shows the result of masking the Landsat scene using the contour of Wageningen as input.

 We also have a water mask of Wageningen in vector format.
 Let's download it and also re-project it to the CRS of the Landsat data.